-- Look up the daily OID amount for the first 1998 accrual period you held the instrument.
-(See Accrual period under Figuring OID, next.) - Multiply the daily OID amount by the number of days in 1998 you held the instrument during that accrual period. - 3) If you held the instrument for part of both 1998 accrual periods, repeat (1) and (2) for the second accrual period. - Add the results of (2) and (3).
-This is the OID to include in income for 1998, unless you paid an acquisition premium.
+- Look up the daily OID amount for the first 1999 accrual period you held the instrument.
+(See Accrual period under Figuring OID using the constant yield method, next.) - Multiply the daily OID amount by the number of days in 1999 you held the instrument during that accrual period. - If you held the instrument for part of both 1999 accrual periods, repeat (1) and (2) for the second accrual period. - Add the results of (2) and (3).
+This is the OID to include in income for 1999, unless you paid an acquisition premium.
 (The reduction for acquisition premium is discussed later.)

-If your instrument is not listed in Section I-A, consult the issuer for information about the issue price, yield to maturity, and the OID that accrued for 1998.
+If your instrument is not listed in Section I-A, consult the issuer for information about the issue price, yield to maturity, and the OID that accrued for 1999.

-Figuring OID.
-This discussion shows how to figure OID on debt instruments issued after July 1, 1982, and before 1985, using a constant yield method (also known as the "exact" method).
-This method corresponds to the actual economic accrual of interest.
+Figuring OID using the constant yield method.
+This discussion shows how to figure OID on debt instruments issued after July 1, 1982, and before 1985, using a constant yield method.
 OID is allocated over the life of the instrument through adjustments to the issue price for each accrual period.